-This qualification is for pupils who wish to develop applied knowledge and practical skills in child development.
-At the end of this course will gain a Level 2 qualification in Child Development.
-This would provide a secure starting point if you are considering a career involving working with younger children or you intend to study further pathways into teaching, child nursing, midwifery, nursery work etc.
+This qualification is for students who wish to develop applied knowledge and practical skills in child development.
+At the end of this course students will gain a Level 2 qualification in Child Development.
+This would provide a secure starting for those considering a career involving working with younger children or intending to study further pathways into teaching, child nursing, midwifery, nursery work etc.

 The first unit underpins all of the other learning in this qualification.
-All pupils will learn the essential knowledge and understanding for child development, covering reproduction, parental responsibility, antenatal care, birth, postnatal checks, care, conditions for development, childhood illnesses and child safety.
-Knowledge gained would be of use for further studies in PHSE, Biology and other Child Development qualifications.
+All students will learn the essential knowledge and understanding for child development, covering reproduction, parental responsibility, antenatal care, birth, postnatal checks, care, conditions for development, childhood illnesses and child safety.
+Knowledge gained would be of use for further studies in PHSEE, Biology and other Child Development qualifications.

 A mixture of coursework and examinations.

-Pupils should have an interest in ‘how children learn’ and be prepared to consider a work placement in this sector in Year 10 to support their understanding of the knowledge gained on this course.
+Students should have an interest in how children learn and be prepared to consider a work placement in this sector in Year 10 to support their understanding of the knowledge gained on this course.

-This course provides an excellent foundation for pupils who wish to continue their studies or follow a career and/or apprenticeship working in the childcare sector.
+This course provides an excellent foundation for students who wish to continue their studies or follow a career and/or apprenticeship working in the childcare sector.

-- A Levels in Health and Social Care (A Level), Psychology and Sociology.
+- A levels in Health and Social Care, Psychology and Sociology.

 Future career prospects: